BumpeiShimada/mdpoke/README.md

 ## Safety And Limits

 By default, `mdpoke` watches the opened file for changes, refuses symlinked Markdown files, limits reads to 20 MiB, and strips terminal control characters before rendering or parsing links/headings.

-Use `--no-watch` when automatic reloads are not desired, `--max-size` to tighten or raise the read limit, and `--follow-symlinks` only when the link target is trusted.